 Battery performance decreases at low temperatures.
 Warm the battery, for example, by placing it in your pocket with the terminal cover on.

 Lens will not retract.

-Do not open the memory card slot cover or battery cover while the power is on.
-After closing the memory card slot cover or battery cover, turn the power on then back off (pp. 18, 19).
+Do not open the memory card/battery cover while the power is on.
+After closing the memory card/battery cover, turn the power on then back off (p.
+18).

 TV Output